maxdiluca/massimilianodiluca/content/research-topic/psychophysics/index.md

 subtitle: Measuring perception, action, and user experience
 topic_label: psychophysics
 topic_tag: psychophysics
+key_questions:
+  - What can people detect, discriminate, judge, or act on under controlled sensory conditions?
+  - Which psychophysical methods best estimate thresholds, bias, uncertainty, and response reliability?
+  - How do apparatus, timing, task design, and user experience affect perceptual measurements?
+  - How can behavioural evidence guide haptic, XR, multisensory, and modelling research?
 funding:
   - "Lazy Susan: shipping robotic stimuli for sensory research at a distance"
   - "Taking the rough with the smooth: aging effects on tactile surface texture perception"